 Italian seasoning is a must-have for most cooks, but that doesn’t mean you have to buy it.
-Here’s how to whip up a quick batch, using herbs you already have on hand.
+Here’s how to whip up a quick batch of homemade Italian seasoning, using herbs you already have on hand.

 Sprinkle some over spaghetti sauce, pizza, vegetables or bread dough to ramp up the flavor, or use it to season chicken.
 Italian seasoning is incredibly versatile, and it’s a great time-saver for busy cooks.
 Just add some to whatever you’re cooking for an instant flavor boost.

-Use herbs from your pantry, to make a batch, or dry your homegrown herbs, and use those.
+Use herbs from your pantry, to make a batch of homemade Italian Seasoning, or dry your homegrown herbs, and use those.
 It’s as easy as measuring out the ingredients.

 What You’ll Need:

 What You Do: